ofoski/US-Population-Growth-PowerBI-Dashboard/README.md

 📊 Technologies Used
--Power BI Desktop
+- Power BI Desktop
--DAX Measures
+- DAX Measures
--Dynamic Top N Filtering
+- Dynamic Top N Filtering
--Interactive Visualizations
+- Interactive Visualizations
--KPI Design and Storytelling
+- KPI Design and Storytelling

 💡 Business Insights
 -US population grew from ~152 million in 1950 to ~321 million in 2015.